Easterns cricket team: History

 Easterns Cricket Union is based at Benoni in Gauteng province.
 It was founded as the Eastern Transvaal Cricket Union in June 1991 at Springs, although Eastern Transvaal had played List A cricket from the 1989–90 season.
 Prior to 1991 the region was part of the area which fed in to the Northern Transvaal cricket team.
 (Note: The province of Gauteng was formed from part of Transvaal Province in 1994.
 Northern Transvaal became the Northerns cricket team.)

 Easterns won the Currie Cup Bowl competition in 1991–92, their first season as a first-class team.
 The team was renamed Easterns ahead of the 1995–96 season, and after the full Currie Cup competition was opened up to all first-class teams in 1999–00, the side won the Cup in 2002–03.

 During 2003, Cricket South Africa changed the way in which top-class domestic cricket in the country was organised.
 This created six franchise teams at the top level of domestic competition, combining the existing provincial sides, including Easterns, to create an elite competition.
 Easterns and Northerns combined to create the Titans franchise, with Northerns as the senior partner.
 The CSA 4-Day Domestic Series and CSA One-Day Cup became franchise-only competitions from the 2004–05 season, and Easterns competed in the CSA 3-Day and One-Day Cups and, from 2011–12, the CSA T20 competition, with the side winning the One-Day Provincial Cup in 2018–19 and the CSA Provincial T20 Cup the following season.

 The period of franchise competition lasted until the end of the 2020–21 season when Cricket South Africa reverted to a division based provincial competition, with Easterns competing separately from the start of the 2021–22 season.

 Ahead of the 2006–07 season, the Mpumalanga cricket team was elevated to first-class status.
 Mpumalanga province had been formed in 1994 out of areas of the East Rand territories that were traditionally associated with Easterns.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.